Deadliest year for Rohingya at sea in years as 180 presumed drowned

 By Krishna N. Das and Ruma Paul

-NEW DELHI/DHAKA, Dec 26 (Reuters) - The possible sinking of a boat with 180 Rohingya Muslims on board will make 2022 one of the worst years for the community as refugees try to flee desperate conditions in camps in Bangladesh, the U.N. refugee agency told Reuters on Monday.
+NEW DELHI/DHAKA, Dec 26 (Reuters) - The possible sinking of a boat with 180 Rohingya Muslims on board will make 2022 one of the worst years for the community, a U.N. agency told Reuters on Monday, as refugees try to flee desperate conditions in camps in Bangladesh.

 Nearly 1 million Rohingya from Myanmar are living in crowded facilities in Muslim-majority Bangladesh, including tens of thousands who fled their home country after its military conducted a deadly crackdown in 2017.